Diocese-trees/Matplot-Sunburn-King-and-Rook-vs.-King-and-Pawn-/README.md

 This project analyzes chess endgame positions, specifically focusing on King and Rook versus King and Pawn.
 The script includes several key components:

 Data Loading
-It uses the Pandas library to load the dataset, handling exceptions that may occur during loading to ensure the script runs smoothly.
+The dataset is loaded using the Pandas library, handling exceptions to ensure the script runs smoothly.
 Data Analysis
 The code provides a comprehensive summary of the dataset, including statistical descriptions, class distributions, and frequencies of categorical features.
 It checks class distribution to evaluate the balance between winning and losing positions.
 Visualizations
 Various types of visualizations are created using Matplotlib and Seaborn, such as: